num-codex/num-knoten/README.md

 You can also query these data with the i2b2 webclient.
 Go to http://localhost/webclient/ with a browser, and log in with user "miracum" and password "demouser".
 Use your mouse/trackpad to click on "Login" (pressing the return key may not work).
 You can now query for e.g. "Diagnosen" or "Forschungsdatensatz GECCO => GECCO => Anamnese / Risikofaktoren", which should return a result other than zero, as shown in the screenshot below.
 Note that the patient count fluctuates for each query due to the obsfuscation built into i2b2 (to improve patient privacy).
 Not that queries for other concepts may not return a result ("< 3" is displayed) because the demo data included it so small.

 ![i2b2 Query Result](img/i2b2-result.png)

+## Configuration

+Generally you can set configuration environment variables by putting them in a `.env` file next to the according `docker-compose.yml` file in the component's subfolder.

 ## URLs and Default Credentials